 - 1. Specified College Board (CB) Achievement Tests - 2.
-CB Advanced Placement Examinations, which are part of the Advanced Placement programs (AP) available in a limited number of secondary schools - 3.
-Specified subject examinations of the CB College Level Examination Program (CLEP) - 4.
+Specified subject examinations of the CB College Level Examination Program (CLEP) - CB Advanced Placement Examinations, which are part of the Advanced Placement programs (AP) available in a limited number of secondary schools - 4.
 The International Baccalaureate (IB) diploma and/or examinations, dependent upon departmental evaluation.

 Tests on courses in the credit-by-examination program which are prerequisites for higher level courses must be completed and scored before registering for advanced courses.
 Students may not receive credit by examination for a course if they have already passed a more advanced course in the same subject area.
 The deadline for registering to take the CB Achievement and CLEP examinations either at Texas Tech University or at a national testing center is typically 4-6 weeks before the scheduled test date.
 Generally, test results or scores are mailed 4-5 weeks after the test date.
 Information regarding test dates and fees for national standardized examinations are available from the Testing and Evaluation Division at Texas Tech University.
-It is the student's responsibility to request that his or her CB test scores be sent to the School of Allied Health Sciences.
+It is the student's responsibility to request that his or her CB test scores be sent to the School of Health Professions.
 Information concerning each of the testing programs follows.